Fair Portrayal is Protection

 In a way, it actually does!
 Activists are often on the front lines in any crisis, and more awareness and appreciation also helps them withstand consequences of taking action for the most vulnerable.
 Including those most exposed and susceptible to the pandemic and other illness because of race-, class-, gender-based and other oppressions.
 Which ultimately protects everyone.

-We explore works of fiction (WoFs) featuring activists, seeking out examples where activists and activism crop up, including in unexpected places such as mainstream bestsellers.
+In other posts we’ll explore works of fiction (WoFs) featuring activists, seeking out examples where activists and activism crop up, including in unexpected places such as mainstream bestsellers.
 We gauge how full and fair the depiction is, whether it counters or reinforces stereotypes, and to what degree people reading or watching this work of fiction are invited to understand, empathize and identify with folks involved in social change.

 Or whether, in contrast, stereotypes and objectification lure them into considering activists as nuisances, or even the villains of the story.